dlbunker/ps-first-spring-boot-app/database/postgresql/README.md

 Note: This stores the data inside the container - when you delete the container, the data is deleted as well.

-Connect to SQL prompt from docker:
+Connect to PSQL prompt from docker:
    docker exec -it postgres-demo psql -U postgres

 ## Application Database Setup

 Create the Database: